sbrycebarker/Star-Wars-Planets/README.md

   * Swapi.co
   * Openweathermap

-The app uses Swapi.co for the information on the planets and it uses an openweathermap for simulated weather information that fits each planet.
+The app uses Swapi.co for the information on the planets and it uses an openweathermap weather information that fits each planet.
+Each planet gets weather updates from an area of the Earth that is similar to its own climate.
+Rome for Courisant, Cairo for Tatooine etc.